 Most arrivals are by private or commercial flights into New Orleans Airport, which is serviced by all major airlines.
 Houma airport is also an option and ideal for private aircraft.
 The Fly Shop can assist with your air travel planning.

 Once you arrive at the New Orleans Airport or Houma Airport, you can pick up a rental car, or have Eleven Travel Team pre-arrange a private ground transfer to your area hotel, or directly to the T-Irv’s Marina.

-The following late morning you’ll drive from New Orleans to the T-Irv’s Marina just south of Dulac, LA.
+The following morning you’ll drive from New Orleans to the T-Irv’s Marina just south of Dulac, LA.
 If you choose this option we will send you a detailed map on how to arrive.
-You will want to be at T-Irv’s Marina before 1:00 pm in order to catch the water transfer to the Outpost mothership.
-You’ll store your gear in your stateroom, have lunch, and enjoy an afternoon of guided fishing.
+You will want to be at T-Irv’s Marina before 9 am in order to have a full days fishing.
+You will want to be in your fishing gear, ready to get on the water as soon as you arrive at the marina.
+The mothership staff will load your luggage to take directly to the ship while you and your partner will jump in a skiff with your guide and charge out for a full day of fishing.
 In the evening you’ll return to the mothership for cocktails, après, and a gourmet dinner.

 • A 90-minute drive from New Orleans Airport to T-Irv’s Marina.

 • From Houma, 35-minute drive to T-Irv’s Marina.

 • From T-Irv’s Marina to Mothership, all anchorages are within 45 minutes for water transfer.